 For the pie crust

-- Flour: I am AP flour in this Strawberry galette recipe.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+- Flour: Use all purpose flour for this Strawberry galette recipe.
+If you want to be a pro when it comes to deciding what type of flour to use in your baking, please read my flour guide

-- Salt: An essential ingredient in most of the dessert recipes.
-Balances flavour and enhances other ingredients.
-This is a sweet tart dough and I just love that extra very mild salty kick at the end
+- Salt: An essential ingredient in most dessert recipes.
+Balances flavor and enhances other ingredients.
+This is a sweet-tart dough yet the salt will perfectly balance the flavors

 - Sugar: I am using a tiny bit of granulated sugar in the pie crust of this Strawberry Galette but it is not necessary.
-In general, pie crust should not be sweet, it is the filling which brings the sweetness.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+In general, pie crust should not be sweet, it is the filling that brings the sweetness.
+If you want to learn about the different types of sugar and how to use them in baking, please read my sugar guide

-- Butter: Use always unsalted as you want to be in control of the quantity of the salt.
-I am using 82% fat content butter in all my recipes.
-While in most of the recipes butter needs to be on room temperature, this is an exception and you have to take it very seriously.
-Butter needs to be chilled, which means take the butter out of the fridge, cut into cubes then place it into the freezer for 10-15 minutes before using it.
-Working with cold butter is absolutely key to reach the right consistency of your pie dough
+- Butter: Use always unsalted butter as you want to be in control of the quantity of the salt.
+I am using 82% fat content European-style butter in all my recipes.
+While in most of the recipes butter needs to be at room temperature, this is an exception.
+For making Pie, the butter needs to be chilled, which means take the butter out of the fridge, cut it into chunks then place it in the freezer for 10-15 minutes before using it.
+Working with cold butter is absolutely key to reaching the right consistency of your pie dough

-- Cream: Usually pie dough contains 1-2 tablespoon of ice cold water, however I really prefer to use heavy cream instead.
-If you run out of cream or don´t want to use it, feel free to replace it with equal amount of water
+- Cream: Usually pie dough contains 1-2 tablespoons of ice-cold water, however, I prefer using heavy cream instead.
+If you run out of cream or don´t want to use it, feel free to replace it with an equal amount of water

-- Cream cheese: Cream cheese will provide even more flaky, tender, melt-in-your mouth crust.
+- Cream cheese: Cream cheese will provide an even, more flaky, tender, melt-in-your-mouth crust.
 You absolutely can´t leave this out.
 I always use Philadelphia when I state cream cheese in my recipes.
-If you don´t have cream cheese perhaps it is worth to try with other high fat dairy creams eg. mascarpone
+If you don´t have cream cheese perhaps it is worth trying with other high-fat dairy creams eg. mascarpone

 For the filling